Engineering Change Request

 - If the same issue applies to multiple specifications within one project, a separate EC must be submitted for each affected specification.
 However, it is encouraged to note on each EC that other ECs against other specifications are also in process.

 - ECs are posted to a web portal and announced via project email reflector(s) to all NDA participants.
 Participants are encouraged monitor the reflectors actively to remain engaged.

-- If a Technology Supplier is claiming any intellectual property rights in an EC submission, such rights should be specifically identified so that such property may be treated appropriately.
+- If a Vendor is claiming any intellectual property rights in an EC submission, such rights should be specifically identified so that such property may be treated appropriately.

 - The timing of the entire EC process will be defined by each project; but, generally follows the below process: